 Lisa R. Brody

 Lisa R. Brody, Associate Curator of Ancient Art, received her B.A. from Yale and her Ph.D. from the Institute of Fine Arts at New York Univeristy.
 She has excavated around the Mediterranean and on Yale’s campus, and her publications include Aphrodisias III: The Aphrodite of Aphrodisias.
 In 2011 she co-curated Dura-Europos: Crossroads of Antiquity, which was on view at the McMullen Museum of Art at Boston College and Institute for the Study of the Ancient World at New York University, and she coedited the accompanying book.
-She is currently working on an exhibition of art from the Roman provinces.Download CV
+She most recently cocurated Roman in the Provinces: Art on the Periphery of Empire and coedited the exhibition catalogue.Download CV

 Miller, Mary Ellen.
 The Art of Mesoamerica: From Olmec to Aztec, rev. ed.
 London: Thames and Hudson, 1996.

 Miller, Mary, and Karl Taube.
 An Illustrated Dictionary of The Gods and Symbols of Ancient Mexico and the Maya.
 London: Thames and Hudson, 1997.

 Stone-Miller, Rebecca.
 Art of the Andes: From Chavín to Inca.
 2nd ed.
 London: Thames and Hudson, 2002.

 Whittington, E. Michael.
 The Sport of Life and Death: The Mesoamerican Ballgame, exh. cat.
 Charlotte, N.C.: Mint Museum of Art, 2001.

 Young-Sanchez, Margaret, et al. Nature and Spirit: Ancient Costa Rican Treasures in the Mayer Collection at the Denver Art Museum.
 Denver: Denver Art Museum, 2010.